-4.4.
+4.5.
 Flexible Working

-- 4.4.1.
+- 4.5.1.
 The service operates a range of flexible working arrangements to support members of staff return to work and to support a healthy work/life balance including:

 - Flexible Working

-- Home working
+- Homeworking

 - Job share

 - Smarter Working

-4.5.
+4.6.
 Sickness Absence after Maternity Leave

-4.5.1.
+4.6.1.
 If a member of staff is unable to attend work at the end of maternity leave and the sickness is non-maternity related, the Attendance Management procedure will apply.

-4.6.
+4.7.
 Breastfeeding

-- 4.6.1.
-If a member of staff wishes to continue breastfeeding when they return to work they must notify their Line Manager and a Maternity Risk Assessment will need to be completed to consider additional risks. - 4.6.2.
+- 4.7.1.
+If a member of staff wishes to continue breastfeeding when they return to work they must notify their Line Manager and a Maternity Risk Assessment will need to be completed to consider additional risks. - 4.7.2.
 If the risk assessment shows no significant risk, facilities are put in place to allow the member of staff to continue to breastfeed.
-The provisions made include: - a lockable room to express milk privately - private facilities for secure storage including a fridge to store milk - adequate rest, meal and refreshment breaks. - 4.6.3.
+The provisions made include: - a lockable room to express milk privately - private facilities for secure storage including a fridge to store milk - adequate rest, meal and refreshment breaks. - 4.7.3.
 If the risk assessment reveals a sufficiently significant risk, the Service will discuss any need to modify the employee's role for reasons of health and safety.
-Suitable alternative work elsewhere in the organisation is offered, appropriate to your role, skill and abilities. - 4.6.4.
-For reasons of health and safety and in the absence of childcare facilities within the Service workplaces, it is not possible for babies to be fed on work premises. - 4.6.5.
+Suitable alternative work elsewhere in the organisation is offered, appropriate to your role, skill and abilities. - 4.7.4.
+For reasons of health and safety and in the absence of childcare facilities within the Service workplaces, it is not possible for babies to be fed on work premises. - 4.7.5.
 If suitable alternative work is not available, the member of staff will be able to claim suspension on full pay, so that she may continue to breastfeed.

-4.7.
+4.8.
 Training on Return

-4.7.1.
-When the member of staff returns to work following Maternity Leave they may require refresher training.
-The line manager will update the member of staff of any changes in the Service and arrange refresher training as required.
+- 4.8.1.
+When the member of staff returns to work following Maternity Leave, they may require refresher training.
+The line manager will update the member of staff of any changes in the Service and arrange refresher training as required. - 4.8.2.
+Operational Staff will be required to undertake a return to work plan as set out in 4.4 above.

-4.8.
+4.9.
 Postnatal Care

-4.8.1.
+4.9.1.
 New parents are entitled to attend health clinics or postnatal clinics with full pay - an appointment card or other proof may be requested.
 In the event of miscarriage or stillbirth, paid time off for counselling is given.

-4.9.
+4.10.
 Family Friendly Leave

-- 4.9.1.
+- 4.10.1.
 The Service offers a range of family friendly leave options that can be used alongside Maternity Leave.
 Please see the relevant procedure for further information:

 - Shared Parental Leave

 - Parental Leave

-- Paternity/Maternity Support Leave.
+- Maternity/Paternity Support Leave.